mpagon25/gothy-game/readme.md

 ## MVP

-As a user I want to see the splash screen with a start image as I open/run/enter the site/game with a button which is actually starting the program/game.
+As a user I want to see the start screen with the start button as I enter the site and want to be able to start the game as I click on the button
+As a user I wan to be able to control and maneuver my object through the level in between the canvas As a user I want that the level and background move sideways in the direction the object is pointin and moving as the object hits a certain point in the canvas

+As a user I want the fame to randomly display bugs flying around (static) As a user I want the game to create randomly positioned platforms where my object can land on As a user I want a energy bar diplayed on top of the screen showing the energy of my object

-As a user I want to be able to:
+As a user I want my object to be able to 'eat' bugs so its energy is filling up As a user I want my object to lose energy everytime I use the 'fly' skill
-- control and maneuver the object
-- win by reaching the end of the level
-- lose by hitting the edges of the level or any other obstacle (not bugs)

-As a user I want to see the restart game screen with the last state of the game and two buttons ('restart game' and 'quit') (won|lost) as I won or lost the game.
+As a user I want that the game is been declared and be send to the game over screen as lost as I hit an obstacle or the top/bottom border of the level
+As a user I want the level to end at a defined certain point and declare that the level was successfully completed and display the winscreen

 ## Backlog

--splash scr
+As a user I want the game to create randomly positioned 'obstacles' sticking out of the top and bottom of the canvas As a user I want my attempts displayed as life on top of the screen As a user I want to lose an attempt and start the level from the beginning everytime my object hits an obstacle or the top/bottom border of the level
+As a user I want that the game is been declared and be send to the game over screen as lost as I all my attempts